-The Directors have overall responsibility for the Bank's internal control systems and annually review their effectiveness, including a The implementation and maintenance of the risk management and internal control systems are the responsibility of the Executive Directors and Heads of Department.
+The Directors have overall responsibility for the Bank's internal control systems and annually review their effectiveness, including a review of financial, operational, compliance and risk management controls.

+The implementation and maintenance of the risk management and internal control systems are the responsibility of the Executive Directors and Heads of Department.
 The systems are designed to manage rather than eliminate risk of failure to achieve business objectives and to provide reasonable, but not absolute, assurance against material misstatement or loss.
-The Directors have reviewed the
+The Directors have reviewed the effectiveness of the internal control systems, including controls related to financial, operational and reputational risk identified by the Group as at the reporting date and found no significant failings or weaknesses during this review.

-The Audit, Budget and Recovery Committee is the committee responsible for providing oversight function and consultative links between the External and Internal Auditors and the Board.
-They meet quarterly with the Internal Auditors and annually with the External
+The Audit , Budget and Recovery Committee is the committee responsible for providing oversight function and consultative links between the External and Internal Auditors and the Board.
+They meet quarterly with the Internal Auditors and annually with the External Auditors at the end of each external audit to discuss issues arising from the Audit that require the attention of the Board.